|

 memory of David Canning (1985-1991)

-David, who lived in St. Brides Major and was a pupil of the school, died
+David, who lived in St. Brides Major and was a pupil at the school, died

 of meningitis at the age of six.